 - 1.1 The Agency agrees to comply with the requirements of the HEARTH Act and applicable ESG Program regulations, and all federal regulations and policies issued pursuant to the same.
-The Agency further agrees to utilize Program Funds available under this Agreement to supplement rather than supplant funds otherwise available. - 1.2 The Agency shall utilize ESG Program Funds by providing Project services to unduplicated Clients. - 1.3 The Agency shall provide the necessary professional staff, volunteer workers and services required for the operation of the ESG Program.
+The Agency further agrees to utilize Program Funds available under this Agreement to supplement rather than supplant funds otherwise available. - 1.2 The Agency shall utilize ESG Program Funds by providing Project services to Orange County homeless individuals and families meeting the eligibility requirements (collectively hereinafter referred to as "Clients").

-- 1.4 The Agency shall provide matching funds equal to the amount of the Grant, and shall use ESG Program Funds and matching funds to conduct eligible Project activities, as determined by the County and as necessary or appropriate to accomplish established goals within the County. - 1.5 The Agency must maintain written standards for providing ESG assistance and must consistently apply those standards for all Program Clients as required by the Federal Code 24 CFR §576.400, Rules and Regulations of the ESG Program. - 1.6 The Agency must coordinate and integrate ESG funded activities with mainstream resources and with other programs targeted to serving homeless people as required in the Federal Code 24 CFR §576.400. - 1.7 The Agency must perform an initial evaluation of proposed Client eligibility and needs of all households, including annual income, connecting Program Clients to resources and housing stability case management. - 1.8 The Agency shall continue to meet and comply with all applicable Program guidelines, and applicable federal laws, a partial list of which is attached hereto and incorporated by this reference as Exhibit A. - 1.9 The Agency shall have an established process for determining eligibility of applicants that is consistent with recordkeeping requirements and reflects HUD's preferred order for documentation, which shall include, but not be limited to, written third party verification, including available documents; oral verification; intake staff observations; or self-certification.
-Exceptions to HUD's preferred order are made when providing emergency shelter, street outreach or victim services. - 1.10 The Agency shall fulfill HUD's requirement to participate in the Homeless Management Information System ("HMIS").
+- 1.3 The Agency shall provide the necessary professional staff, volunteer workers, and services required for the operation of the ESG Program. - 1.4 The Agency shall provide matching funds equal to the amount of the Grant, and shall use ESG Program Funds and matching funds to conduct eligible Project activities, as determined by the County and as necessary or appropriate to accomplish established goals within the County. - 1.5 The Agency must maintain written standards for providing ESG assistance and must consistently apply those standards for all Program Clients as required by the Federal Code 24 CFR §576.400(e)("Written standards for providing ESG assistance") and the rules and regulations of the ESG Program. - 1.6 The Agency must coordinate and integrate ESG funded activities with mainstream resources and with other programs targeted to serving homeless people as required in the Federal Code 24 CFR §576.400(b)-(d). - 1.7 The Agency must perform an initial evaluation of proposed Client eligibility and needs of all households, including annual income, connecting Program Clients to resources and housing stability case management as required in Federal Code 24 CFR §576.401 ("Evaluation of program participant eligibility and needs"). - 1.8 The Agency shall continue to meet and comply with all applicable Program guidelines, and applicable federal laws, a partial list of which is attached hereto and incorporated by this reference as Exhibit A. - 1.9 The Agency shall have an established process for determining eligibility of applicants that is consistent with recordkeeping requirements and reflects HUD's preferred order for documentation, which shall include, but not be limited to, written third party verification, including available documents; oral verification; intake staff observations; or self-certification.
+Exceptions to HUD's preferred order are made when providing emergency shelter, street outreach or victim services. - 1.10 The Agency shall participate in the Homeless Management Information System ("HMIS") as required in Federal Code 24 CFR §576.401(f).
 The Agency shall: - a.
 Comply with the Homeless Services Network's Policies and Procedures for HMIS; - b.
 Designate a primary contact to manage HMIS requirements ("Primary Contact"); - c.
 Provide the Primary Contact's contact information to the County and Homeless Services Network; - d.
 Assign responsibility to the Primary Contact for HMIS data entry, reporting compliance, and maintaining awareness of HMIS guidelines, including, but not limited to, HUD's universal data elements, and the ESG CAPER Report in HMIS; - e.
 Submit to Orange County such HMIS reports as may be required by the County.